Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Start to consider what social value you can offer to buyers as part of your tender submission.
 Public sector buyers are not looking for additional provision at a cost, they simply want to capture what you can offer as added value to support your tender.
 If successfully appointed, there will be an obligation on buyers to ensure that through the life of the contract, that added value is captured.

-The NPPS will be split into key themes – economic, social and environmental.
+The NPPS is split into key themes – economic, social and environmental.
 This aligns with public sector policies designed to comply with the Social Value Act 2012.
 Think about what your company can bring to the table in terms of economic, social and environmental added-value and start to document this in preparation for inclusion in tender submissions when requested.
 Look at tailoring it to the instant tender, perhaps aligning to the buyer’s own ‘Social Value Policy’, or the specific question posed in the invitation to tender.

 Social value / added value is a wide-ranging subject area.
 Each invitation to tender may give some guidance as to what social value looks like to the individual buyer.
 It will depend on the subject matter of the tender.
 Works contracts tend to focus on apprenticeships, use of local/SME suppliers in the supply chain, sourcing sustainable materials.
 Supplies and services contracts tend to focus on how the supplier can bring additional value through its own charitable activities – such as colleagues’ volunteering, ensuring sustainability in the supply chain, investing in local labour resources and skills training.
 Think about what you could offer as additional support to the school/MAT/college students’ learning and life skills.
 There is no limit to the creativity you can apply, just remember that whatever you promise in your tender submission, needs to be credible and deliverable if you are awarded the contract.

-The PRU will also be responsible for managing a centralised debarment list.
-This debarment list will be a register accessed by buyers, detailing any supplier to the wider public sector which the Government has deemed to be unfit to be awarded a contract by a public sector buyer.
+The PRU is also be responsible for managing a centralised debarment list.
+This debarment list is a register accessed by buyers, detailing any supplier to the wider public sector which the Government has deemed to be unfit to be awarded a contract by a public sector buyer.
 Only the nominated Minister of the Crown will be able to add suppliers to this list (and subsequently remove them, once the supplier has self-cleansed the actions which led it to be added to the list in the first instance).
 There will be checks and balances in place to ensure that suppliers are not unfairly added to this register, but if a supplier is added to this debarment register, buyers at that time will not be allowed to award contracts to that supplier, must not invite tenders and must ignore applications to join contracting mechanisms from that supplier.
 Whilst a buyer already in contract with a supplier subsequently added to the debarment register is not under an obligation to terminate that contract, organisations such as CPC who manage frameworks will be obliged to suspend or remove such a supplier who may be appointed to one or more of its frameworks or dynamic markets.

 Notices